 Centrally located, Cassina Plantation is one of the few subdivisions in Mount Pleasant (off of Rifle Range Road) with large lots (.7 to 3+ acres).
-This is a rarity and on top of that, the subdivision allows horses!
+This is a rarity and in addition, the neighborhood allows horses!
 There is also a private riding trail within the subdivision.
 Properties do not come on the market very often.
-This subdivision is close to Towne Centre, Seaside Farms and the beaches Isle of Palms and Sullivan’s Island.
+This subdivision is close to Towne Centre, a great shopping and dining complex, Seaside Farms and the beaches Isle of Palms and Sullivan’s Island.